tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_intro.md

 ## The Length Function

-The Prolog function `length(Lst, N)` can be used to calculate the length of a
+The Prolog function `length(Lst, N)` calculates the length of a list:
-list:

 ```prolog
 ?- length([], N).